Chenshuting524/dev-docs/new_product/integrate_contracts/Customizing_Business_Logic_Contract.md

 ```

 - The mapping relationship of business logic contracts needs to be checked in `proxyHashMap`.
-- The function `unlock` is used to deserialize and excute the transaction data `argsBs`,i.e, transfer a certain amount of token to the target address on the target chain.
-The
+- The function `unlock` is used to deserialize and excute the transaction data `argsBs`, i.e., to transfer a certain amount of token to the target address on the target chain.
-- For safety, the function `unlock` only can be called by the [CCM contract].In this case, the modifier `onlyManagerContract` restricts the calling authority by obtaining the CCM contract address of ccm in [CCMP contract].
-While the function `setManagerProxy` is uesd to set the CCMP contract address.See following:
+- For safety, the function `unlock` only can be called by the [CCM contract].In this case, the modifier `onlyManagerContract` restricts the calling authority by obtaining the CCM contract address of CCM in [CCMP contract].
+While the function `setManagerProxy` is uesd to set the CCMP contract address.
+See following:

 ```solidity
     modifier onlyManagerContract() {